 For the Lyndonville Air Force Station the remedial investigation (RI) report and Feasibility Study (FS) report have been finalized.
 The Proposed Plan summarizing the preferred site remedy (excavation of contaminated soil) has been finalized.
 A public meeting to inform the community of the rationale for selection of the preferred remedy and to encourage and facilitate community participation was conducted on July 15, 2015.
 The Decision Document was finalized (signed by USACE) in September 2016.
 The Remedial Action contract to implement the site remedy was awarded in September 2016.
 The remedial action work plans have been finalized, and the site pre-design work began in May 2017.
 The remedial action (soil excavation) was completed in October 2017.
-A site closure report is in review at the Vermont Department of Environmental Conservation and has been finalized.
-The project is considered closed in the DERP-FUDS program.
+A site closure report was reviewed by the Vermont Department of Environmental Conservation and has been finalized.
+A Project Closeout Memorandum was signed in June 2019 and the project is considered closed in the DERP-FUDS program.

 For the Saint Albans Air Force Station, the RI report has been finalized (in May 2015).
 The Feasibility Study report, summarizing the Site alternatives, has been finalized (in January 2016).
 The Proposed Plan has been finalized and sent to stakeholders.
 The Proposed Plan public meeting was held on Nov.
 15, 2016 in the town of Saint Albans, Vermont.
 The Decision Document was finalized (signed by USACE) in June 2017.
 The Remedial Action contract to implement the site remedy was awarded in July 2017.
 A Pre-Design Investigation to refine the amount of soil which requires removal was performed in November 2017.
 The Pre-Design Investigation Report has been finalized.
 The outcome of this investigation concludes that no soil removal is necessary based on the concentration of contaminants in soil, which did not exceed remedial goals based on human health risk assessment.
-Site restoration and the closure report for the project is underway and expected to be completed in June 2019.
+Site restoration has been completed and the closure report for the project is underway and expected to be finalized in September 2019.